Storyblok Raises $80M Series C - Read News

 Creating a new article content block type

-Section titled Managing all Articles from a Dedicated Folder Managing all Articles from a Dedicated Folder
+Managing all Articles from a Dedicated Folder

 In order to keep everything nice and tidy, Storyblok makes it easy for you to manage all of your content in folders.
 Let’s create a new folder called Blog to organize all of our blog articles.
 When creating a new folder, you can even choose to set the default content type, so we can employ article block we just created {1}: